 The food services industry is intensely competitive and we may not be able to continue to compete successfully.

 Although competitive conditions in the QSR industry vary in each of the countries in which we conduct our operations, in general, we compete with many well-established restaurant companies on price, brand image, quality, sales promotions, new product development and restaurant locations.
 Since the restaurant industry has few barriers to entry, our competitors are diverse and range from national and international restaurant chains to individual, local restaurant operators.
-Our largest competitors include Burger King, Yum!
-Brands (which operates KFC restaurants, Taco Bell and Pizza Hut and Pizza Hut Express restaurants), Carl’s Junior and Subway.
+Our largest sources of competition include Restaurant Brands International (which franchises Burger King, Popeyes, Firehouse Subs and Tim Hortons), Yum!
+Brands (which franchises KFC restaurants, Taco Bell, Pizza Hut and Pizza Hut Express, and the Habit Burger Grill restaurants), Carl’s Junior and Subway.
 In Brazil, we also compete with Habib’s, a Brazilian QSR chain that focuses on Middle Eastern food, and Bob’s, a primarily-Brazilian QSR chain that focuses on hamburger product offerings.
+Alsea is one of the largest restaurant operators in Latin America (Mexico, Argentina, Colombia, Chile, and Uruguay); it has a diversified portfolio, with brands such as Domino’s Pizza, Starbucks, Burger King, Chili’s and other casual dining brands.
+In Argentina, we also compete with Mostaza, an Argentine QSR chain that focuses on hamburger product offerings.
 We also face strong competition from new businesses targeting the same clients we serve, as well as from street vendors of limited product offerings, including hamburgers, hot dogs, pizzas and other local food items.
 We expect competition to increase as our competitors continue to expand their operations, introduce new products and market their brands.

 If any of our competitors offers products that are better priced or more appealing to the tastes of consumers, increases its number of restaurants, obtains more desirable restaurant locations, provides more attractive financial incentives to management personnel, franchisees or hourly employees or has more effective marketing initiatives than we do in any of the markets in which we operate, this could have a material adverse effect on our results of operations.

-Increases in commodity prices or other operating costs could harm our operating results.
+Increases in commodity prices. logistics or other operating costs could harm our operating results.

 Demand for our products may decrease due to changes in consumer preferences or other factors.

 Our competitive position depends on our continued ability to offer items that have a strong appeal to consumers.
-If consumer dining preferences change due to shifts in consumer demographics, dietary inclinations, trends in food sourcing or food preparation and our consumers begin to seek out alternative restaurant options, our financial results might be adversely affected.
-In addition, negative publicity surrounding our products could also materially affect our business and results of operations.
+If consumer dining preferences change due to shifts in consumer demographics, dietary inclinations, for example those who are looking for vegan and vegetarian products, consumer behavior and preferences, such as the increased use of digital and delivery channels and focus on environmental, social and governance matters, trends in food sourcing or food preparation and our consumers begin to seek out alternative restaurant options, our financial results might be adversely affected.
+In addition, negative publicity surrounding our products or our food safety could also materially affect our business and results of operations.

-Our success in responding to consumer demands depends in part on our ability to anticipate consumer preferences and introduce new items to address these preferences in a timely fashion.
+Our success in responding to consumer demands depends in part on our ability to anticipate consumer preferences in each country in which we operate, allocate sufficient resources and efforts to effectively reach and appeal to our consumers, market and advertise our products and platforms, and introduce new items to address these preferences in a timely fashion.

 Our investments to enhance the customer experience, including through technology, may not generate the expected returns.